hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s.save('file.jpg', scalebar=True)
     >>> s.save('file.jpg', scalebar=True, scalebar_kwds={'location':'lower right'})

-When saving an image, keywords arguments can be passed to the corresponding pillow file writer.
+When saving an image, keyword arguments can be passed to the corresponding pillow file writer.

 It is important to note that these image formats only support 8-bit files, and